 Planning permission is sought for the erection of a 17 storey office building with flexible ground floor commercial units (A1, A2, A3 and A4), an electricity sub-station, basement cycle parking and a rooftop plant enclosure following demolition of the existing building.
-The new building would provide around 130,000 sq ft of 'Grade A' office space and 5,000 sq ft of flexible retail space at ground floor.
+The new building would provide around 197,000 sq. ft (gross)/136,000 sq. ft (net) of 'Grade A' office space and approximately 5,000 sq. ft (net) of flexible retail space at ground floor.